shaikirfan1998/research-agent-langgraph-mcp/README.md

 # AI Research Agent

-**A multi-agent research assistant built on LangGraph and the Model Context Protocol (MCP).**
+**A multi-agent research assistant built on LangGraph and Model Context Protocol (MCP).**
-Give it a question — it plans subtopics, researches each one with live web and arXiv search delivered over MCP, writes a synthesized report, critiques its own draft, revises when needed, and saves the final result.
+Give it a question, it plans subtopics, researches each one with live web and arXiv search delivered over MCP, writes a synthesized report, critiques its own draft, revises when needed, and saves the final result.
 Every step is an explicit, inspectable node in a LangGraph state graph.